Asifdotexe/SERPENT/README.md

 ## License

-This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License, see the [LICENSE](./LICENSE) file for details.